In this post I shall speak about the Qur’an as a book, and try to describe its effect on those who actually read it and ponder over its verses.

 The Palestinian poet “Nicola Joseph Hannah” (1923-1999 A.D.) described how the Qur’an touched him saying: “I read the Qur’an and it stunned me, I pondered deeply over its meanings and it fascinated me, I read it again and I believed.
 How couldn’t I believe when the miracle of the Qur’an is between my hands, and I’m looking at it and feeling its effect all the time?
 It’s a miracle not like any other, an everlasting divine miracle that stands as a proof on itself.
 It doesn’t need anyone to speak about it nor preach it.”

 A female British scholar named Ayesha Bridget Honey, who studied Philosophy in one of the Canadian universities described the Qur’an’s influence on her saying: “However hard I try, I cannot fully estimate the impression the Qur’an left on my heart.
-Before I finished the third Surah (i.e. chapter), I had prostrated myself before the Creator of the universe.
-This was my first Salaat (prayer) and since that time by the grace of Allah I am Muslim.”
+Before I finished the third Surah (i.e. chapter), I had prostrated myself before the Creator of the universe.”

 Again, by all means, don’t take my words for granted, get your own copy of the Qur’an, read it and ponder over its verses, and then judge for yourself.